 PalateDeep and really quite intense, with great presence, olive brine, sea salt, hints of almond, a decent acidity gives it a tang, and there is a hint of autolysis, all of which adds up to a complexity which is amazing for 8 years of age, and the flavours go on and on in a soft round finish with a bitter flor edge.

 CommentsThis wine is beautiful but serious stuff.
-It comes from selected butts in the first criadera of a 400 butt solera over a century old in the bodega Santa Ana.
+It comes from selected butts in the first criadera of a 400 butt solera with 9 criaderas over a century old in the bodega Santa Ana, right where its owner lives.
 It is only bottled occasionally and in tiny quantities, mainly for family and friends.
-It is nearly 10 years old yet still retains flor all year round and is thus a Manzanilla pasada, a lovely stage, and it is bottled en rama, 1,000 bottles per October saca.
+It is nearly 11 years old yet still retains flor all year round and is thus a Manzanilla pasada, a lovely stage, and it is bottled en rama, 1,000 bottles per October saca.
 The bottle is a one-off and it even has a tiny spout, along with a long stopper cork which gives a great seal.
 The wine is named in homage to Francisco's mother, Francisca Brioso, whose portrait appears on the label.

 25 Euros.
 Not easy to obtain.